Salomegit/react-weather-app/README.md

 - For this case we will be using the [text](https://rapidapi.com/wirefreethought/api/geodb-cities).

+- After subscribing, you'll receive an API key.
+This key is crucial for making authenticated requests to the APIs you've subscribed to.This is after signing in.

-- To Intergrate it within our site
+- To Intergrate it within our project